Feb 8, 2019

 - Cons: Discounts are situational by nature.
 They provide little room for long-term growth or scalable, donor-swaying impact.

 Many corporations set up foundations or fellowships in their names, which in turn sponsor nonprofit grants.
-Grants average around 16 percent of all charitable giving, an amount totaling $66.9 billion every year.
+In 2020, donations via foundations reached a new high of $88.5 billion and accounted for 19% of all donations.

 - Cons: Grants are “soft” money, meaning they are not sustainable options to fund operating costs, overhead or general nonprofit upkeep.
 By their nature, grants are competitive and hard to maintain.
 Many nonprofits compete for a single grant award under a strict set of parameters.
 It can take anywhere from six to 16 months to prepare a personalized grant proposal, all without assurance that work will generate results.